yawenguan/yawenguan.github.io/research.md

 Selected projects:

+<span style="color:red">  **Spectral adjustment for spatial confounding** </span> [*Paper*](https://academic.oup.com/biomet/article/110/3/699/6955604)
+Adjusting for an unmeasured confounder is generally an intractable problem, but in the spatial setting it may be possible under certain conditions.
+We derive necessary conditions on the coherence between the exposure and the unmeasured confounder that ensure the effect of exposure is estimable.
+We specify our model and assumptions in the spectral domain to allow for different degrees of confounding at different spatial resolutions.
+One assumption that ensures identifiability is that confounding present at global scales dissipates at local scales.
+We show that this assumption in the spectral domain is equivalent to adjusting for global-scale confounding in the spatial domain by adding a spatially smoothed version of the exposure to the mean of the response variable.
+Within this general framework, we propose a sequence of confounder adjustment methods that range from parametric adjustments based on the Matérn coherence function to more robust semiparametric methods that use smoothing splines.
+These ideas are applied to areal and geostatistical data for both simulated and real datasets.

 <span style="color:red">  **Computer Model Calibration based on Image Warping Metrics** </span> [*Paper*](https://arxiv.org/abs/1810.06608)

 Sea ice models governed by physical equations have been used to simulate the